vivaria/edisonrul.ing/docs/source/cards/b/blockman.md

 ### Card Rulings

-●Blockman's effect only counts the number of your turns.
+*   Blockman's effect only counts the number of your turns.
 The turn you Summon Blockman is the first turn.